 LINKS: Facebook, Success Stories: Aaron, Dan, Navin

-Blogs: Study Abroad in Beijing: Adam, Katie; Intern in Quiyang: Olivia, Patrick
+Blogs: Study Abroad in Beijing: Adam, Katie; Intern in Quiyang: Olivia, Patrick; Work in China: Patrick

 - Open to all OU and guest students.

 - Prerequisite: Completion of CHE 114 or equivalent preferred.
 Students will be placed into classes appropriate to their proficiency of Chinese.

 Founded in 1955, the prestigious China Foreign Affairs University is the only institution of higher learning under the guidance of the Ministry of Foreign Affairs of the People’s Republic of China.
 CFAU trains personnel for professional careers in foreign service, international studies and other careers related to business, law and international law.
 Students and the OU instructor will be housed in CFAU’s International Exchange Center on campus or at nearby hotels.

 WEEK 1 - 4: Classes on Mon-Fri; Group tours on Sat; Personal activities on Sun.
 WEEK 5: Tour in China